hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_fhir_service.html.markdown

 * `tenant_id` - The Tenant ID associated with this System Assigned Managed Service Identity.

 ---
-A `cors_configuration` block supports the following:
+A `cors_configuration` block exports the following:

 * `allowed_origins` The set of origins to be allowed via CORS.
 * `allowed_headers` The set of headers to be allowed via CORS.